boerni73/ed_spansh_helper/README.md

 This is a helper utility for Elite Dangerous players.

 Use it at your own risk and always verify your paths, DLL files, and automation setup.

+## License

+This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)** License.

+You are free to:

+- **Share** — copy and redistribute the material in any medium or format.
+- **Adapt** — remix, transform, and build upon the material.

+Under the following terms:

+- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+- **NonCommercial** — You may not use the material for commercial purposes.
+- **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+For more details, please see the full [Creative Commons Legal Code](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode.en).